angrycub/simple_riakcs_vagrant/README.md

 ## Contribution

-Basho Labs repos survive because of community contribution.
+Community supported repos survive because of community contribution.
 Here’s how to get started.

 * Fork the appropriate sub-projects that are affected by your change
 * Create a topic branch for your change and checkout that branch